X-AE-A12/heroku-godaddy-setup/README.md

 ## At Heroku
 - Main application: add domain including the "www" (www.example.com)
-- Subdomains (other application): add domain excluding the "www" (api.example.com)
+- Subdomains (other Heroku application): add domain excluding the "www" (api.example.com)
-- For both of these application take note of the given DNS Targets
+- For both of these applications take note of the given DNS Targets

 ## At GoDaddy
 Add the following CNAME rows: